stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

 absurd for a boy of only eighteen, acquiesced regarding the university; so that after a none too brilliant graduation from the Moses Brown School there ensued for Charles a three-year period of intensive occult study and graveyard searching.
-He became recognised as an eccentric, and dropped even more completely from the sight of his family&rsquo;s friends than he had been before; keeping close to his work and only occasionally making trips to other cities to consult obscure records.
+He became recognised as an eccentric, and dropped even more completely from the sight of his family's friends than he had been before; keeping close to his work and only occasionally making trips to other cities to consult obscure records.
 Once he went south to talk with a strange old mulatto who dwelt in a swamp and about whom a newspaper had printed a curious article.
 Again he sought a small village in the Adirondacks whence